JTMurley/Showcase/README.md

   <img width="460" height="300" src="https://media.giphy.com/media/47EtjlHYFREM5Rznaf/giphy.gif">
 </p>

-_My name's **Jack**_, I'm a practical computer scientist with proven industry experience in delivering not only what the client wants, but what they always **dreamed the application could be**.
+_Hi My name's **Jack** and I make people :smile:_, I'm a practical computer scientist with proven industry experience in delivering not only what the client wants, but what they always **dreamed the application could be**.
 I'm currently in my final trimester of my computer science degree at Deakin University and most importantly of all, **I love to code**.

 Throughout my degree I have worked in the following IT based roles:
 - Assoicate Research Fellow in the area of swarm robotics